SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 You can override a superclass failable initializer in a subclass, just like any other initializer.
-Alternatively, you can override a superclass failable initializer with a subclass *non*-failable initializer.
+Alternatively, you can override a superclass failable initializer with a subclass *non*failable initializer.
 This enables you to define a subclass for which initialization cannot fail, even though initialization of the superclass is allowed to fail.